01 of 04

-- Match a half square triangle with the seam pressed toward the dark fabric with one in which the seam is pressed toward the light half.
+- Match a half square triangle with the seam pressed toward the dark fabric with another that's seam is pressed toward the light half.
 Sew together to create Diagram A above.
 Opposing seams should butt into each other to help you achieve a perfect match.

 - Press the new seam allowance to one side.
 Repeat with all remaining half-square triangle units to make 52 rectangular units.

 - Position four rectangular units, four square block corners, and one of the star centers into three rows as shown in Diagram B above.
 Sew the components of each row together.
 Press seams away from the rectangular units.

 - Sew the rows together, taking care to match edges and seam intersections.
 Press the star block.
 The finished star block should look like Diagram C.

 - Repeat to make a total of 13-star quilt blocks.